Association of Ramaytush Ohlone

 Colma Creek

-The ARO is consulting on the redesign of Colma Creek with Hassell Studio.
-The planning and design of Coma Creek will inevitably result in dramatic changes to the drainage in order, for example, to make the lower end of the creek more publicly accessible and to account for sea level rise.
+The ARO consulted on the redesign of Colma Creek with Hassell Studio.
+The planning and design of Colma Creek will inevitably result in dramatic changes to the drainage in order, for example, to make the lower end of the creek more publicly accessible and to account for sea level rise.
 The ecological restoration of the creek will radically transform the cement channel into a beautiful and usable watershed.

 Picture